LukeMathWalker/pavex/docs/getting_started/quickstart.md

   │   help: Add an error handler via `.error_handler`
 ```

 Pavex is complaining: you can register a fallible constructor, but you must also register an error handler for it.

 ### Add an error handler

-An error handler must convert a reference to the error type into a `Response` (1).
+An error handler must convert a reference to the error type into a [`Response`][Response] (1).
 It decouples the detection of an error from its representation on the wire: a constructor doesn't need to know how the
 error will be represented in the response, it just needs to signal that something went wrong.
-You can then change the representation of an error on the wire without touching the constructor: you only need to change the
+You can then change the representation of an error on the wire without touching the constructor: you only need to change
+the
 error handler.
 { .annotate }

 1. Error handlers, just like request handlers and constructors, can take advantage of dependency injection!
    You could, for example, change the response representation according to the `Accept` header specified in the request.

 Define a new `invalid_user_agent` function in `demo/src/user_agent.rs`: